SharkSpidy/KerasCV-SHN/README.md

 1. CV2
 2. NUMPHY
 ## How to configure
+1. pip install opencv-python flask
-1. An external camera
+2. An external camera
-2. A library to store Shape_detection_module.py
+3. A library to store Shape_detection_module.py
 ## How to Run
 Once camera is set up and steady, run the program.